-- 15% of primary school age children do not attend school - In sub-Saharan Africa, 46 million primary-school-age children are out of school and in South Asia, 35 million remain out of school. - Educating a girl dramatically reduces the chance that her child will die before age five, and improves her prospects of being able to support herself.
+- 67 million primary-school-age children do not attend school. - Of the lower secondary out-of-school adolescents, 52 per cent are girls. - In sub-Saharan Africa, 43 percent of lower secondary adolescents are out of school. - Educating a girl dramatically reduces the chance that her child will die before age five, and improves her prospects of being able to support herself.